donnaloia/docker-swarm-setup/README.md

 # AWS Docker Swarm Setup

 This repository contains a Terraform template for quickly setting up a Docker Swarm on EC2 instances.
-The template creates the necessary cloud infrastructure and configures the EC2 instances to form a Docker Swarm, enabling distributed container deployment and basic container orchestration.
+The template creates the necessary underlying cloud infrastructure and configures the EC2 instances to form a Docker Swarm, enabling distributed container deployment and basic container orchestration.

 ## Features